laravel/docs/blade.md

 <a name="displaying-components"></a>
 ### Displaying Components

-To display a component, you may use a Laravel component tag within one of your Blade templates.
+To display a component, you may use a Blade component tag within one of your Blade templates.
 Blade component tags start with the string `x-` followed by the kebab case name of the component class:

     <x-alert />